Libraries

 Serial

-Wiring serial port available through the USB port.
+Wiring serial port available through the USB port or Wiring I/O pins 32(Rx) and 33(Tx).

 Serial1